Dobiasd/articles/covariance_and_contravariance_explained_without_code.md

 ![(john_bike_factory)](covariance_and_contravariance_explained_without_code/john_bike_factory.jpg)

 It would not have worked the other way around!
-If John would have wanted a `bike factory` and you would have delivered a `vehicle factory` instead, he would be angry.
+If John would have wanted a `bike factory` and you would have delivered a `vehicle factory` instead, he would be angry, because one can not control which type of random vehicle it produces.

 ![(john_vehicle_factory)](covariance_and_contravariance_explained_without_code/john_vehicle_factory.jpg)